ludocode/onramp/docs/virtual-machine.md

 Moves and/or renames a file or directory.

 TODO define this better, probably we should require the destination to always be a full path (not a directory name), the libc should stat the destination and append the filename if it's a directory

+TODO this is not properly specified and is not implemented by any VMs yet.
+Do not implement this syscall.